hanspr/mi-ide/config/micro-ide/help/help.md

-I recommend looking at the `tutorial` help file because it is short for each section and gives concrete examples of how to use the various configuration options in micro.
+I recommend looking at the `tutorial` help file because it is short for each section and gives concrete examples of how to use the various configuration options in micro-ide.
 However, it does not give the in-depth documentation that the other topics provide.